rept0id/hou-compiler-linux/README.md

 **This will encode\*, compile and run the program.**

+Running is happening through a wrapper that converts encoding of input and output as well !
+So don't procceed to run the executable your self.

 \* By encoding, we mean converting from UTF-8 to CP1253 (Windows-1253), which is required by the legacy compiler.

 ## Examples